 - Make sure your stand mixer, bowl, attachments and accessories are completely dry before putting away.

-Store on the countertop to display your personality and style with a KitchenAid® stand mixer in your favorite color.
+Store on the countertop to display your personality and style with a KitchenAid® stand mixer in your favorite color, like white, red, blue or Aqua Sky.
 Use our customization tool to personalize your mixer with your favorite color, bowl design, and a free engraving to add a countertop statement that’s all you.
 Storing your stand mixer on your kitchen counter also means it’s easily accessible when you need it.
 They only take up about a foot of counter space, and at 13-15 inches high, they will slide under the cabinets of nearly every kitchen.

 However, if you’re lacking in counter space, keep your stand mixer in a pantry or cabinet that is tall enough to store the stand mixer vertically.
 Remember that your KitchenAid® stand mixer is a durable, heavy-duty appliance and weighs between 20 and 30 lbs., depending on the model.
 Make sure the shelf you’re storing it on can support the weight.